 This generator is equipped with a low oil shutdown system.
 This Briggs & Stratton engine uses an oil pressure switch system.
-If the oil level drops below a certain point the low oil module on the engine will shut it down.
-This low oil warning system will automatically stop the engine before the oil level reaches critical danger point.
+If the system senses low oil pressure, it will automatically shut down the engine.
 This feature is designed to prevent costly repairs and downtime.